Sohail-44/Predictive-Modeling-of-IT-Help-Desk-Ticket-Escalations/README.md

 This repository contains the code, and visualizations, we used in this project.

-I've also included additional files (in the "stat_mod") folder that contain code on the models we created, to verify the strength of our findings.
-We chose this as our "advanced topic".
+We chose statistical modeling as our advanced topic, but unfortunately did not have time to go into it during the presentation due to a lack of time.

+Repository contents:

-For the visualizations: Go to `res\visualizations\*.pdf`.
+- For the visualizations: Go to `res\visualizations\*.pdf`.

-For the data wrangling and basic code: Go to `src\edu\macalester\comp112\finalproject\finalproject.Rmd`.
+- For the data wrangling and basic code: Go to `src\edu\macalester\comp112\finalproject\finalproject.Rmd`.

-For the statistical models: Go to `res\stat_mod\models.rmd`.
+- For the statistical models: Go to `res\stat_mod\models.rmd`.